taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * Mexican-American
 * Average height, powerful athletic build, wide hips, large thighs, broad shoulders, and large bust
 * face: round, prominent cheekbones, thick lips
-* hair: very dark brown, very wavy, long (when down goes a little past her armpits), tends to wear it in a loose side braids
+* hair: very dark brown, very wavy, long (when down goes a little past her armpits), tends to wear it in a loose side braids when at home
 * eyes: large, chocolate brown
 * skin: colour of dark cappuccino
 * dressed in Biononymous clothing appropriate for a Guardian, with Green Haven Clarksville motifs